friuns2/BlackFriday-GPTs-Prompts/gpts/use-storytelling-to-enhance-memory-and-comprehension.md

 ```
 Transform key concepts or lessons from [topic or skill] into engaging stories or narratives to help me better remember and understand the material.
 ```

+## Welcome Message
+Sure!
+Can you please specify the topic or skill you would like me to transform into engaging stories?

 ## Conversation